-The modern world comes packed full of its own pressures.
-And with so much going on, it can easily start to pile up.
-Stress – it’s something we all deal with at some point.
-Here at the Trust we’ve worked with GP’s and other health experts, who all agree, taking time out on the canals and rivers is good for you.
+Here at the Trust we’ve worked with GPs and other health experts, who all agree, taking time out on the canals and rivers is good for you.

-A simple step away from the hustle and bustle, onto the towpath and you’re instantly a whole world away from everyday life.
+A simple step away from the hustle and bustle of everyday life, onto the towpath and you’re instantly in a whole new world.
 Even in the heart of the busiest cities and towns, you’re never far from a cool, calm canal.
 A place to take a deep breath, shut out the noise and take life at your own pace.

 Dr Philippa Moreton actively encourages her patients to explore their local waterways to relieve stress.
 She believed in the healing powers of the towpath so much, she even donated money to the Trust to help protect her local canals.

-Your local waterway is so much more than just a towpath.
-And we’re working hard to make sure that there’s always more going on across the whole country.
+Your local canal has a great deal to offer and we’re working hard to make sure that there’s always something going on across the whole country.

-We work with artists, we develop art programmes and engage with local community groups.
+We work with artists, we visit schools and we engage with local community groups.
 We do it because we believe in bringing people together, to spark creativity and give people places to escape to.

-Your local waterway is more alive than ever before – it’s a perfect place to relax.
-So take some time out for Stress Awareness Month and take a fresh look at the canals and rivers where you are.
+Your local canal is more alive than ever before, it’s a perfect place to relax.
+So take some time out this month and take a fresh look at the canals and rivers where you are.